Internet Freedom Foundation: Digital Patrakar Defence Clinic

-Campaigns and Legislative Work
+Public Campaigns

+Speech Bill

 In March 2017, IFF drafted a law to reform India's defamation law which was introduced in Lok Sabha as a Private Member's Bill by Tathagata Satpathy.
 The bill garnered more than 2000 signatures and 54 organisational supporters, including India's largest publishing houses.

+Keep Us Online

 In April 2017, IFF launched a campaign against internet shutdowns in India called KeepUsOnline.
 They petitioned the Prime Minister and the Union Minister for Electronics and Information Technology to introduce credible measures to stop arbitrary internet shutdowns in India.

 Save Our Privacy

 Launched in 2018, SaveOurPrivacy is a public initiative launched by a collective of 35 organizations including IFF, which put across a model draft law called "Indian Privacy Code, 2018".
 The code has seven core principles, one of which calls for surveillance reform.
 It advocates for a law that limits mass or 'dragnet' surveillance, and lays down clear rules governing individual surveillance.
 It also seeks the strengthening and protection of the right to information.
 After going through multiple revisions, the draft was filed as a private member's bill in the parliament, twice.
 The collective creates resources for public awareness and continuously engages with government representatives.

 Litigation

-IFF has petitioned or intervened in cases relating to Whatsapp Privacy, the Right to be Forgotten, CCTV surveillance, PUBG bans, Section 66A arrests, Aadhaar Social-Media Linking.
+IFF has engaged in a broad array of legal actions to uphold digital rights and civil liberties in India.
+These span multiple themes from online privacy and data protection to free expression, surveillance reform, and internet access.
+It includes cases where team members from IFF have acted as litigators, the organisation has been a petitioner, provided legal representation, intervened in ongoing matters, or supported other petitioners through amicus briefs and counsel.
+A separate section covers legal notices issued by IFF and their impact.